 - Humanitarian Disaster Institute: At the HDI, we have partnered with IAFR on conducting trauma and theological training in the Kakuma Refugee Camp in Kenya, and we have worked with World Relief on a number of projects over the years—both here in the Chicago area and globally.
 Last year, we cohosted the GC2 Summit, an event to help the church show the love of Jesus Christ to refugees and refugee communities.
 Refugee care was a focus of our 2016 annual conference and will be again at our 2018 Disaster Ministry Conference.
 In addition, we’ve published research and trainings around multiple refugee care and humanitarian aid topics.

-With these resources at the ready, you have access to many effective ways to engage and equip your church for this important work.
-May you be blessed in your efforts to fulfill this command and demonstrate God’s love for the most vulnerable “strangers” among us.
+May you be blessed in your efforts to demonstrate God’s love for the most vulnerable “strangers” among us.